rjuju/pg_validate_extupgrade/README.md

                 - CREATE TRIGGER trig2 BEFORE INSERT ON public.tbl_trig FOR EACH ROW EXECUTE FUNCTION public.ftrig3()
                 + CREATE TRIGGER trig2 BEFORE INSERT ON public.tbl_trig FOR EACH ROW EXECUTE FUNCTION public.ftrig2()

+      - mismatch found for Relation public.v1:
+        - in rules:
+          installed and upgraded both have 1 Rule but some mismatch in them:
+            - mismatch found for Rule _RETURN:
+              - in inddef:
+--- installed
++++ upgraded
+@@ -1,2 +1,2 @@
+ CREATE RULE "_RETURN" AS
+-    ON SELECT TO public.v1 DO INSTEAD  SELECT 2;
+\ No newline at end of file
++    ON SELECT TO public.v1 DO INSTEAD  SELECT 1;
+\ No newline at end of file

   - in extension_config:
     - mismatch found for ExtConfig pg_broken_extupgrade:
       - in options: